shipio/knowledgebase/content/distribution/crashlytics-ios.md

 ####Finding your API key and build secret

 You will also need your Crashlytics API key and build secret.
-You can find those by going to [Crashlytics](https://www.crashlytics.com/settings/organizations), selecting your organization, and clicking the "API Key" and "Build Secret" links under the organization name.
+You can find those by going to the Crashlytics [organizations page](https://www.crashlytics.com/settings/organizations), selecting your organization, and clicking the "API Key" and "Build Secret" links under the organization name.

 ####Deploying Release Notes